Oklahoma Manslaughter DUI Defense Attorney

 Most people who get behind the wheel after a few drinks don’t intend to hurt anyone.
 You may have simply overestimated your driving ability or made a poor decision in the moment.
 However, when you end up in an accident that causes someone’s death, your life gets completely upended as well.
 You may face homicide charges for drunk driving-related manslaughter.
 These charges are serious and scary.
+You will need a homicide DUI defense attorney in Oklahoma to help you get out of this situation.

 We will work tirelessly to protect you from the harsh consequences of a conviction.
-Whether that means pursuing a dismissal, challenging the state’s evidence or fighting the charges at trial, we will find the strongest angle for securing a favorable outcome.
+Whether that means pursuing a dismissal, challenging the state’s evidence, or fighting the charges at trial, we will find the strongest angle for securing a favorable outcome.

 What Is DUI Manslaughter?